 The STAR panel review focuses on technical aspects of full stock assessments.
 It is recognized that no model or data set is perfect or issue-free.
 Therefore, outputs of a broad range of model runs should be evaluated to better define the scope of the accepted model results.
 The panel should strive for a risk-neutral perspective in its deliberations and discuss the degree to which the accepted base model describes and quantifies the major sources of uncertainty in the assessment.
 Confidence intervals for model outputs, as well as other measures of uncertainty that could affect management decisions, should be provided in completed stock assessments and the reports prepared by STAR panels.
 The STAR panel may also provide qualitative comments on the probability of results from various model runs, especially if the panel does not consider the probability distributions calculated by the STAT capture all major sources of uncertainty.
 However, as a scientific peer review body, the STAR panel should avoid matters of policy.
 Assessment results from model runs that are technically flawed or questionable on other grounds should be identified by the panel and excluded from the alternatives upon which management advice is to be developed.
+While the basis for the decision tables including states of nature under the primary axes of uncertainty, recommended category designation, associated sigma value and catch projection assumptions should be determined at the STAR panel, the tables themselves are not expected to be completed by the end of the STAR review and can be provided soon thereafter and included in the subsequent draft.
+The decision table is to be completed for the final document adoption at either the June or September PFMC meetings, or November for those assessments going to mop-up panel review, while changes thereafter should be provided as addenda.

 For groundfish assessments, once alternative models, which capture the overall degree of uncertainty in the assessment, are formulated, a two-way decision table (alternative models versus management actions) should be developed to illustrate the repercussions of uncertainty to management decisions.
 The ratio of probabilities of alternative models should be 25:50:25, with the base model being twice as likely as each of the low and high stock size alternatives.
 There are several ways in which the probabilities can be assigned to each model.
-One method bases uncertainty in management quantities for the decision table on the asymptotic standard deviation for the current year spawning biomass from the base model.
+One method bases uncertainty in management quantities for the decision table on the asymptotic standard deviation for the OFL in the final year of the model current year spawning biomass from the base model.
 Specifically, the current year spawning biomass for the high and low states of nature are given by the base model mean plus or minus 1.15 standard deviations (i.e., the 12.5th and 87.5th percentiles).
-A search across fixed values of R0 are then used to attain the current year spawning biomass values for the high and low Another method to provide reasonable alternative models uses the 12.5% and states of nature.
-87.5% quantiles of the likelihood profile of an estimated parameter (the value of 0.66 reflects the chi square distribution with one degree of freedom) to determine the major axis of uncertainty.
+A search across fixed values of lnR_0 are then used to attain the current year spawning biomass values for the high and low states of nature.
+Another method to provide reasonable alternative models uses the 12.5% and 87.5% quantiles of the likelihood profile of an estimated parameter (the value of 0.66 reflects the chi square distribution with one degree of freedom) to determine the major axis of uncertainty.
 Expert judgment may also be used as long as it is fully explained, justified and documented.